 Avoid Using Drainage Materials

 Drainage materials at the base of the pot like rocks or gravel can hinder water movement and could cause pooling.
 Adding larger materials to the bottom is a way that people frequently “add drainage” to a pot.
-However, this actually causes water to pool in the bottom of the pot.
+For more insight on what drainage materials to use, check out this blog!

 Soil Quality Matters